 - Build a strong, resilient, and equitable recovery by making investments that support long-term growth and opportunity

-These funds represent a once-in-a-generation investment in our community, and we appreciate the community members who have provided their input to help us understand the impacts, needs, and ideas for restoring and transforming our community.
+These funds represent a once-in-a-generation investment in our community.
+In order to ensure the funds were invested wisely, the City conducted a multi-month community engagement campaign that included two online surveys in multiple languages, three large public sessions held at gathering places throughout the city, and small group opportunities in which organizations with particular areas of speciality could provide their input.
+In all, more than 3,000 individuals took part in the community engagement process, and we appreciate the community members who have provided their input to help us understand the impacts, needs, and ideas for restoring and transforming our community.
 Learn more about community input here:

 ARPA Comprehensive Data Report [3.9MB]

 ARPA Executive Summary - Español [1.8MB]